jax-ml/jax/docs/new_docs/401/cute-dsl.md

 [CuTe DSL](https://docs.nvidia.com/cutlass/latest/media/docs/pythonDSL/cute_dsl.html) is the Python-native interface to [CUTLASS](https://docs.nvidia.com/cutlass/latest/) 4.4+, NVIDIA's open-source library of high-performance CUDA kernels.
 It exposes the same CuTe abstractions (layouts, tensors, thread-to-data mappings) that power CUTLASS's C++ template library, but authored entirely in Python.

 Traditionally, writing custom GPU kernels meant working in C++ or CUDA — a steep learning curve for Python-focused ML engineers.
-CuTe DSL changes this: you define per-thread logic with `@cute.kernel`, configure launch parameters with `@cute.jit`, and the CUTLASS JIT compiler generates optimized CUDA code behind the scenes.
+With CuTe DSL, you define per-thread logic with `@cute.kernel`, configure launch parameters with `@cute.jit`, and the CUTLASS JIT compiler generates optimized CUDA code.
 The `cutlass.jax` integration module then lets you call these kernels from JAX as if they were native operations, with full support for `@jax.jit`, automatic differentiation plumbing, and multi-device sharding.

 This notebook walks through progressively more complex kernels showing the patterns you'll reuse in your own custom operations.